tyc/tyc.github.io/_posts/2017_10_04-SSH_permission_denied.markdown

 I used the web console via the DigitalOcean's dashboard to get access to ssh configuration

+Don't forget the restard the sshd so that it takes on the new configuration.

+{% highlight text %}
+sudo systemctl reload sshd
+{% endhighlight %}

 When I executed the command to copy by ssh keys across

 {% highlight text %}